dannberg/dannb-org/content/blog/2023/how-dann-sets-up-new-computer.md

 - Desktop & Dock
    - Scroll to Mission Control section, uncheck `Automatically rearrange Spaces based on most recent use`
    - Click Hot Corners, set bottom right to Lock Screen
+- Customize the Keyboard shortcut for "Paste and Match Style" to be `Command-Shift-V`
+   - In System Preferences, click Keyboard then the `Keyboard Shortcuts...` button.
+   - Go to App Shortcuts on the left menu and click the plus to add.
+   - In the "Menu Title" field, enter "`Paste and Match Style`" (including capitalization and spaces).
+In the "Keyboard Shortcut" field, type `Command-Shift-V`.

 [^2]: Tap-to-click is *vastly superior* to click-to-click.
 Fight me.